New Global Clean Energy ETF

 The demand for clean, green energy and the inevitable transition away from scarce non-renewable fuels is a global mega-trend offering investment potential.

-In an Australian first, investors will soon be able to invest in an ETF of global companies that are positioned to benefit from this structural shift that has the potential to transform industries, society and the world.
+In an Australian first, investors are now able to invest in an ETF of global companies that are positioned to benefit from this structural shift that has the potential to transform industries, society and the world.

-The VanEck Vectors Global Clean Energy ETF, which will trade under the ASX ticker ‘CLNE’, will be the only ETF of its kind listed on ASX.
+The VanEck Vectors Global Clean Energy ETF, which trades under the ASX ticker ‘CLNE’, will be the only ETF of its kind listed on ASX.

 Societal: A cornerstone of President Biden’s campaign was a commitment to the environment.
 In the US 80% of consumers aged 18-34 are willing to pay more for electric vehicles (EV)/hybrids2.
 Globally, it is these consumers that are demanding a shift in the way the world consumes energy.